sf-wdi-17/notes/lectures/week-07/_1_monday/dusk/README.md

 ## High-Level Lesson Overview

-Hopefully, you already feel like you have some familiarity with associations since we discussed associations in Sequelize.
+Hopefully, you already feel like you have some familiarity with associations (since we covered relationships/associations in Sequelize).
 Today we'll be:

- - Reviewing what you already learned about relationships between models
+ - Reviewing what you already learned about associations
- - Translatihg your knowledge of Sequelize into Rails
+ - Translatihg what you've learned into Rails
+   + _Because Ruby is synchronous, working with associations is a snap!_
  - Discussing migrations in **much more detail** than when we worked in Sequelize _(as promised!
 Yay!)_

 ## **H**opefully **H**elpful **H**ints